-Switzerland backs US initiative amid ‘global democratic recession’
+Democracy promotion: latest US efforts spark Swiss enthusiasm

 How can Bern help?

-As a US initiative, the all-important money comes mainly from bodies like USAID and the US International Development Finance Corporation (DFC).
+However, as a US initiative, the all-important money comes mainly from bodies like USAID and the US International Development Finance Corporation (DFC).
 Private donors are also involved, such as the Ford Foundation, which hosted the meeting in New York.
 Direct funding from partner countries is (so far) rare, USAID writes.External link

-For Switzerland, cooperation is – among other things – based on an interest in the initiative’s “new approach”, the foreign ministry tells SWI swissinfo.ch by email.
+For Switzerland, cooperation is thus – among other things – based on an interest in the initiative’s “new approach”, the foreign ministry tells SWI swissinfo.ch by email.
 By this, it means the goal of being alert to when emerging democracies enter a window of opportunity, in order to help keep a transition going.

 At a time of global democratic ‘recession’, it’s important to highlight that the world “is not only experiencing negative developments when it comes to democracy”, the ministry writes.
 And when a positive development pops up – such as the removal of an authoritarian government via elections or protests – “emerging democracies often need rapid external support”.
 In the Swiss case, the ministry says, such help will be focussed on “diplomatic tools”.